Sloth-Wizard/beebopSSS/README.md

 new Beebop('yourWrapperID', {
     // Here comes all the options we want to set, there are default values for each of them
-    arrows: true, // This is to show or not the controls, set to true because there is no automatic slide yet
+    controls: true, // This is to show or not the controls, set to true because there is no automatic slide yet
-    type: 'img' // This is for the tagName of the element that will be in the slider });
+    type: 'img', // This is for the tagName of the element that will be in the slider
+    controlsColor: '#bada55' // Gives a color to the arrows (hexadecimal preferred) });
 ```